 1.)
 Insert two of the flexible arm stoppers (A+B) to the Power Cable and DVI cable in the Order illustrated on the figure below.
 Make sure that chamfered shape of the flexible Arm stopper should face inside.
-Refer to the figure below.

 Figure 8-36 Inserting cables to the flexible arm stopper